gvwilson/sensibleadventures/bookster/bookster.md

 the shortcut to the upper goat pasture–Fraederiq was definitely trying to catch up with the Hett, out of sight of the rest of the town.

 "Afternoon, young bookster.
-Shouldn't you be up at the captain's house?"
+Shouldn't you be up at the Captain's House?"
 The booming voice made Erileine jump.

 "Afternoon, bosun."
-She touched her fingers to his hairline in a hurried salute.
+She touched her fingers to her hairline in a hurried salute.
 "I'm, um, I'm mending the fence."

 The bosun raised his eyebrows.
 "Really?
 Looked to me like you were